 Featuring whale fossils over a million years old, Wadi El Rayan Protectorate features a notable UNESCO World Heritage Site.

 Featuring whale fossils over a million years old, Wadi El Rayan Protectorate features a notable UNESCO World Heritage Site.
 Announced as a protectorate in 1989 and spanning over 1,700 km², mountains in this area make for great hikes, and clear, expansive skies perfect for birdwatching as well as stargazing.
 This area features an array of wildlife, ranging from Ruppell’s Sand Fox to the rare Sandgrouse.
-Surrounded by cascading sand dunes, the Magic Lake here is peacefully picturesque and a stay at any one of the nearby ecolodges provides welcome escape from the bustle of neighboring Cairo.
+Surrounded by cascading sand dunes, the Magic Lake here is peacefully picturesque and a stay at any one of the nearby ecolodges provides welcome escape from the bustle of neighbouring Cairo.

 Wadi El Rayan does not have a distinct local community, however, the area is steeped in tradition and culture.
 Many of the residents and locals in the area have originated from resettled Egyptian communities in the Nile Valley who have relocated to this area.
 Some locals are also known to have Arab or Bedouin roots and backgrounds.